Skip to Content

 • Demonstrate enhanced confidence and competence from entry-level, advanced beginner nurse to competent, autonomous professional nurse through a one-year, Veteran-centric PB-RNR.

-• Apply the knowledge, skills, and attitudes necessary to provide effective decision-making skills and sound clinical judgement for the care of veterans.
+• Apply the knowledge, skills, and attitudes necessary to provide effective decision-making skills and sound clinical judgement for the care of Veterans.

-• Use effective communication and collaboration skills with nursing and interprofessional teams to ensure quality and safety in the care of veterans.
+• Use effective communication and collaboration skills with nursing and interprofessional teams to ensure quality and safety in the care of Veterans.

-• Appraise research and develop evidence-based practice standards to support quality and safety in the care of veterans.
+• Appraise research to support evidence-based practice to provide quality and safety while caring for Veterans.

-• Apply clinical leadership skills in the care of veterans.
-And create an individual nursing career plan promoting lifelong learning and a commitment to professional nursing practice.
+• Create an individual nursing career plan promoting lifelong learning and a commitment to professional nursing practice.

 Nurse Resident Qualifications